06b/Awkward-Showcase/README.md

-# Awkward Showcase – A jQuery Plugin
+# Awkward Showcase - A jQuery Plugin

 Awkward Showcase is a plugin for the JavaScript Framework [jQuery](http://jquery.com).
 We call it a Content Slider.
 But it can do more then just slide the content.
 For example you can add tooltips, enable thumbnails, activate dynamic height and lots more.

-Since version 1.0 it’s integrated with our Viewline Plugin enabling new innovative ways for displaying content on your website.
+Since version 1.0 it's integrated with our Viewline Plugin enabling new innovative ways for displaying content on your website.

 ## Some Nice Features
 **Compatibility**